Great Valley is dedicated to missions

 "All this is for your benefit, so that the grace that is reaching more and more people may cause thanksgiving to overflow to the glory of God." - 2 Corinthians 4:15

 Cru’s purpose is to help build spiritual movements everywhere, so everyone knows someone who truly follows Jesus.
-Mark and Anne Marie help disciple believers through publishing.
-Mark leads the team that creates content for Cru Storylines and other online publications.
+Mark and Anne Marie help make disciples through publishing.
+Mark serves as a project manager, helping Cru’s commendations professionals on several different teams coordinate their work.
+He also serves as managing editor for Cru Storylines.
 Anne Marie works with The International School Project, a Cru ministry that equips educators in 30 countries to make disciples and start communities for teachers.
 They also teach Writing for Life classes, training writers for Christian organizations.
 Over the last 35 years, both have served as writers, correspondents from Asia, and editors.